sst/guide/_chapters/configure-dynamodb-in-serverless.md

         - "Fn::GetAtt": [ NotesTable, Arn ]
 ```

-Make sure to copy the indentation properly.
+Make sure to **copy the indentation properly**.
 These two blocks fall under the `provider` block and need to be indented as such.

 A couple of interesting things we are doing here: